sahilrajput03/sahilrajput03/github-actions.md

 ### Can't see getting your workflow run on changing files in directories you have set track to ?

-**FYI: The path matchingin github actions is kind of so vagues coz**
+The path matchingin github actions is kind of so vagues coz:

 ```yaml
 on: